Improving Estonian Text Simplification through Pretrained Language Models and Custom Datasets: Benchmarking Simplification Models for English Language

 \section{Benchmarking Simplification Models for English Language}

-To select an appropriate baseline model for Estonian text simplification, we benchmarked established English simplification models with accessible and usable code.
-For this benchmarking, we followed the approach outlined by \cite{zhang-lapata-2017-sentence}.
+To select an appropriate baseline model for Estonian text simplification, several established English simplification systems with publicly available code were benchmarked.
+The evaluation protocol followed the methodology outlined by \citet{zhang-lapata-2017-sentence}.

-The first model to benchmark leverages machine translation (MT) techniques for text simplification.
-While MT systems are traditionally used to translate text between languages, the underlying technology—specifically sequence-to-sequence (Seq2Seq) models and transformer architectures—can be adapted to translate complex sentences into simpler forms within the same language.
+The first system evaluated applies machine translation (MT) techniques to the simplification task.
+While MT systems are traditionally designed to translate across languages, their sequence-to-sequence (Seq2Seq) architectures, including both recurrent and transformer-based models, can be repurposed to translate complex sentences into simpler ones in the same language.

-One foundational architecture for text simplification \cite{neural-text-simplification}, capable of lexical simplification and content reduction, is based on the OpenNMT framework.
-OpenNMT \cite{klein2018opennmt} uses a Seq2Seq architecture with an Encoder-Decoder structure, typically utilizing Recurrent Neural Networks (RNNs) such as LSTMs or GRUs.
-The Attention Mechanism in OpenNMT allows the model to focus on relevant parts of the input, improving the quality of the simplified output.
+One foundational model is built using OpenNMT \cite{klein2018opennmt}, a widely used neural MT framework.
+The text simplification system described in \citet{neural-text-simplification} is implemented with an encoder-decoder architecture, typically using Recurrent Neural Networks (RNNs) such as LSTMs or GRUs.
+An attention mechanism is integrated to help the decoder focus on the most relevant parts of the input sentence.

-The tested MT simplification uses OpenNMT-py, built on PyTorch, for flexibility and integration with modern deep learning tools.